rage/programming-23/data/exam.md

 Please do not ask any questions about specific programming tasks assigned to you on the public course support channels while the exam session is still ongoing.
 That is, you may only ask task-specific questions about the exam after 10 PM on the day of the exam.
 Complete the programming tasks to the best of your understanding, and please do indicate in your course feedback if the instructions were confusing.
 </notice>

-* The exam questions, in the form of programming task instructions, will become available at <a href="https://exams.mooc.fi/en">https://exams.mooc.fi/en</a> at 10:00 AM on the day of the exam.
+* The exam questions, in the form of programming task instructions, will become available at courses.mooc.fi at 10:00 AM on the day of the exam.
 * You should use your usual mooc.fi login details to log in at the exam page.
-* Choose course `Introduction to Programming exam 27.11.2021`.
+* The exam questions can be found from here: <a href="https://courses.mooc.fi/org/uh-cs/exams/40c3d928-f456-4093-973a-f6a9a239b487">https://courses.mooc.fi/org/uh-cs/exams/40c3d928-f456-4093-973a-f6a9a239b487</a>
-* If you have been granted extra time through special arrangements, choose course `Introduction to Programming exam 27.11.2021 (EXTRA TIME)`.
+* If you have been granted extra time through special arrangements, open the exam questions from this link: <a href="https://courses.mooc.fi/org/uh-cs/exams/69af9daf-72fe-4f1d-9856-271bb4251096">https://courses.mooc.fi/org/uh-cs/exams/69af9daf-72fe-4f1d-9856-271bb4251096</a>
-* Your allocated exam time will begin when you click on the link `Start exam`.
+* Your allocated exam time will begin when you click on the button `START THE EXAM!`.

 #### Submitting your solutions